-Thanks to their efforts, the archeological record, and sometimes the naked stones, began to tell a different narrative than the one we had heretofore accepted.
+Thanks to their efforts, the archeological record, and sometimes the naked stones themselves, began to tell a different narrative than the one we had heretofore accepted.

-Evidence of such a collection system is particularly present at St. Nicholas Bay on the southwestern tip of the island, at the edge of shipping lanes coming out of the Gulf of Nauplion.
+Evidence of such a collection system is particularly seen at St. Nicholas Bay on the southwestern tip of the island, at the edge of shipping lanes coming out of the Gulf of Nauplion.

-The roughly hewn and assembled stones easily pass for those of another era, but the name of the island, and the location and orientation of the stone trenches, suggest that the island, named “Hydrea,” was a provisioning site for potable water, and that the name stuck—for thousands of years.
+The roughly hewn assembled stones easily pass for those of another era, but the name of the island, and the location and orientation of the stone trenches, suggest that the island, named “Hydrea,” was a provisioning site for potable water, and that the name stuck — for thousands of years.

 These proto-aqueducts require further detailed study.

-Herodutus, the eyewitness-traveler “Father of History” also referred to the island, and its changing hands between invaders from Samos and more local rulers from the nearby Saronic islands and the Peloponnesian mainland.
+Herodotus, the eyewitness-traveler, known worldwide as the “Father of History,” also referred to the island, and its changing hands between invaders from Samos and more local rulers from the nearby Saronic islands and the Peloponnesian mainland.

 Outside of the seaside hamlet of Vlichos, favored by Hydriots and knowledgeable expats for its quiet beaches and taverna, across a small, seasonal wash, there is an Ottoman-style bridge which connects to a low hill.

-Turns out my images—and Herodutus’ reports—were correct, as Samian coins corresponding to the time of their occupation were found on this very hill, as well as Aegina coins from their subsequent conquest.
+Turns out my images — and Herodotus’ reports — were correct, as Samian coins corresponding to the time of their occupation were found on this very hill, as well as Aegina coins from their subsequent conquest.

 Herodotus was proven correct, as in so many cases when his history was dismissed as legend and then proven by the archeological record.
 One more win for history’s father.